pachyderm/pachyderm/doc/pachyderm_file_system.md

 `Block`s also determine the smallest indivisible chunk of your data.
 When performing a `map` job, each `File` is seen by multiple containers.
 Each container sees one or more `Block`s of a file.

+This is important because this also determines the granularity of how the data is exposed as an input.
+Specifically, during a `map` job, each container will see a slice of your data file.
+That slice will be one or more Blocks.
 ## Block Delimiters

 For certain data types (binary blobs or JSON objects), making sure that your data is divided _correctly_ into indivisible chunks is important.
 Doing this with PFS is straightforward.